Teyymour/Short-Vol-ML/README.md

 ### Equity Curve and Performance Metrics

-![Meta-labeled Strategy Equity Curve](images/labeled_strat_ec.png) Sharpe Ratio: 3.54
+![Meta-labeled Strategy Equity Curve](images/labeled_strat_ec.png) Sharpe Ratio: 2.94

-Win Rate: 82.78%
+Win Rate: 82.22%

-Average Win: $108.46
+Average Win: $109.27

-Average Loss: $342.89
+Average Loss: $347.05

-Expected Value Per Trade: $30.73
+Expected Value Per Trade: $28.14

 # Conclusion

 Summarizing, meta-labeling has:

-Increased Sharpe by 57.33%
+Increased Sharpe by 33.03%

-Increased win rate by 1.61%
+Increased win rate by 1.14%

-Increased average win by 0.62%
+Increased average win by 1.29%

-Decreased average loss by 4.12%
+Decreased average loss by 2.96%

-Increased EV per trade by 52.66%
+Increased EV per trade by 42.12%

 Note that the Sharpes for both the base and labeled strategies are quite steep and likely inflated by some of the more lenient assumptions I've made.

-At any rate, we see a far smoother equity curve upon applying this meta-model, and the improvement metrics speak for themselves.
+At any rate, we see a smoother equity curve upon applying this meta-model, and the improvement metrics speak for themselves.

-Future steps include building a more robust ML pipeline (further analysis of features/feature importance, feature transforms, better handling of class imabalance, etc.), dynamically adjusting position sizing, experimenting with different implied move discounts, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich ;))
+Future steps include building a more robust ML pipeline (further analysis of features/feature importance, feature transforms, better handling of class imabalance, etc.), dynamically adjusting position sizing, experimenting with different implied move discounts, getting more data to extend the backtest period, and finding a more effective way to determine direction (but if doing so were easy, then we’d all be rich ;))